SikandAlex/MMM-Porcupine/README.md

  ### Notification received
  MMM-Snowboy can receive notification for start or stop listening
-  * `SNOWBOY_START`: Start listening your prefered hotkey
+  * `PORCUPINE_START`: Start listening for hotwords
-  * `SNOWBOY_STOP`: Stop Litening
+  * `PORCUPINE_STOP`: Stop listening for hotwords

  ### Notes
-  * this module don't need position, because it don't use any visual
+  * This module does't need any configuration for position because it runs behind-the-scenes
-  * With npm install, you can generate a proper micConfig {} configuration.
+  * With npm install, you can generate a proper micConfig {} configuration

  ### MMM-AssistantMk2 users
-  * MMM-Snowboy is preconfigured for this module
+  * MMM-Porcupine is preconfigured for this module
   * Just turn `useA2D: true` on the MMM-AssistantMk2 config file

- ### Snowboy
- This module use my personal [@bugsounet/snowboy](https://github.com/bugsounet/snowboy) library build for node and will be maintened<br>
- Original [snowboy@kitt-AI](https://github.com/Kitt-AI/snowboy) source will be unmaintened soon